-For courses of ten weeks or longer:
+For courses of fifteen weeks or longer:

 Students who officially drop through the first week of a course may be eligible to receive a 100% refund.
-Students who officially drop during the second week of a course may be eligible to receive a 50% refund.
-There are no refunds after the second week of a course.
+Students who officially drop during the second week of a course may be eligible to receive a 25% refund.
+Students who officially drop during the third week of a course may be eligible to receive a 10% refund.
+There are no refunds after the third week of a course.

-For courses less than ten weeks:
+For courses less than fifteen weeks:

 Students who officially drop through the first week of a course may be eligible to receive a 100% refund.
-There are no refunds after the first week of a course.
+Students who officially drop between the end of the first week and the 20% point of a course may be eligible to receive a 25% refund.
+There are no refunds after the 20% point of a course.